 Skip to content

-All about the new Microsoft 365 Classic
+All about Microsoft 365 Classic

 Microsoft would prefer to keep a customer at a lower price than lose the money completely.
 (Yes, they could offer an option to hide Copilot elements in the Office apps but that goes against Microsoft’s relentless belief that Copilot AI is an absolute good).